lsst-ts/ts_tma/docs/ats_tekniker/ATS_Deployment.md

 To test the EIB connection, you can go to the Encoder system window in the EUI and press power on for AZ or EL, if it comes on, then you are OK, if not, something is wrong.

 For the safety configuration files (`Safety_ModBusMapping_ForReadWriteDefinition.txt` and `Safety_ModBusMapping.txt`) in `/c/Configuration/Safety`, use the [Safety_ModBusMapping_ForReadWriteDefinition_ForATS.txt](https://github.com/lsst-ts/ts_tma_labview_pxi-controller/blob/develop/ESIFiles/Safety/Safety_ModBusMapping_ForReadWriteDefinition_ForATS.txt) and [Safety_ModBusMapping_ForATS.txt](https://github.com/lsst-ts/ts_tma_labview_pxi-controller/blob/develop/ESIFiles/Safety/Safety_ModBusMapping_ForATS.txt) instead and rename them to `Safety_ModBusMapping_ForReadWriteDefinition.txt` and `Safety_ModBusMapping.txt`.
-Since the control system will do the ModBus connection to the safety module, you need to make sure the safety module allows this peer connection.
+Since the control system will do the ModBus connection to the safety system, you need to make sure the safety systems allows this peer connection.
 Open the PAS4000 IDE and use the **IP Connections Editer** and **Online Network Editor** to check or modify the **Remote IP Address** under the **Modbus/TCP** protocol to have the ATS TMA PXI IP in the allowed list.
 See the **Network settings** in **IP Connections Editer** to do the related modification.
-If you do the change, you need to redeploy the change to the safety module.
+If you do the change, you need to redeploy the change to the safety system.

 For the Bosch system configuration file, copy the [BoschSILConfig.ini](https://github.com/lsst-ts/ts_tma_labview_pxi-controller/blob/develop/RT%20Code/BoschMotor/HIL/Configuration/BoschSILConfig.ini) file to `/c/Configuration` directory and modify the IPs inside to point to the VM that runs the [ts_tma_hil_secondary-axis_secondaryaxissil](https://github.com/lsst-ts/ts_tma_hil_secondary-axis_secondaryaxissil).